breatheco-de/content/src/content/lesson/bootstrap-tutorial-of-bootstrap-4.md

 Bootstrap has many versions, always check if you are using the last version of Bootstrap on your project, here you can find all the available versions: [https://getbootstrap.com/docs/versions/](https://getbootstrap.com/docs/versions/).

-If you are migrating to a newer version remember to check its the documentation.

 We recomend using a CDN to import bootstrap in your HTML like this one: [https://www.bootstrapcdn.com/](https://www.bootstrapcdn.com/)

+If you are migrating your project to a newer Bootstrap version remember to check its the documentation.